U.S. Flag, Pledge of Allegiance, and National Anthem etiquette, procedures, and laws help us all honor our proud heritage.

 By: Maralee McKee, Manners Mentor

-Here are the top ways of showing pride in and honoring these three symbols of our nation.
+Here are the top ways of honoring and showing pride in these three symbols of our nation.

 U.S. Flag, Pledge of Allegiance, and National Anthem Etiquette

 1. Athletes and featured participants in an event should follow procedures to stand and respect the anthem.
 In football, the NFL says that, while its Rulebook governs play and does not mention the Anthem, its Game Operations Manual is its “bible of operations” and does govern Anthem procedures:

 The National Anthem must be played prior to every NFL game, and all players must be on the sideline for the National Anthem.
 During the National Anthem, players on the field and bench area should stand at attention, face the flag, hold helmets in their left hand, and refrain from talking.
 The home team should ensure that the American flag is in good condition.
 It should be pointed out to players and coaches that we continue to be judged by the public in this area of respect for the flag and our country.

 In some other sports, players may be contractually required to stand.
 In basketball, the NBA requires that “Players, coaches and trainers are to stand and line up in a dignified posture along the sidelines or on the foul line during the playing of the National Anthem” (2016-2017 NBA rules, p.
 62, II.
 H. (2)).
 The bylaws of the U.S. Soccer Federation require them to “stand respectfully during the playing of national anthems at any event in which the Federation is represented.”

 2. As citizens, our US Federal Statute (36 U.S. Code § 301 – National anthem) says we should face the flag (or face toward the music if there is no flag) and stand at attention with the right hand over the heart.
 If the music is prerecorded, look straight ahead.